briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 snapshotted or compressed.

-To actually create this layout, you should first mount the btrfs top-level somewhere (e.g. `/btrfs`) so you can `cd` in and start creating the subvolume and directory structure.
-To continue with the rest of the installation, you should mount everything:
+To actually create this layout, you should first mount the btrfs top-level somewhere so you can `cd` in and start creating the subvolume and directory structure.
+To continue with the rest of the installation, you should mount everything we've set up:

 * `@root` subvolume at `/mnt`
 * `@home` subvolume at `/mnt/home`
-* EFI system partition at `/mnt/boot`
+* EFI system partition at `/mnt/efi`
 * btrfs top-level subvolume at `/mnt/.btrfs`
-* `@swap` subvolume at `/mnt/swap` (don't forget to disable compression)
+* `@swap` subvolume at `/mnt/swap` (we do need to disable compression for that subvolume, but doing it via mount options [probably won't work](https://btrfs.wiki.kernel.org/index.php/Compression#Can_I_set_compression_per-subvolume.3F))

 ## Installation